FeatureBaseDB/featurebase/docs/data-model.md

 #### BSI Range-Encoding

 Bit-Sliced Indexing (BSI) is the storage method Pilosa uses to represent multi-bit integers in a bitmap index.
 Integers are stored as n-bit, range-encoded bit-sliced indexes of base-2, along with an additional bitmap indicating "not null".
 This means that a 16-bit integer will require 17 bitmaps: one for each 0-bit of the 16 bit-slice components (the 1-bit does not need to be stored because with range-encoding the highest bit position is always 1) and one for the non-null bitmap.
 Pilosa can evaluate `Range`, `Min`, `Max`, and `Sum` queries on these BSI integers.

 Internally Pilosa stores each BSI `field` as a `view` within a `frame`.
-The rows of the `view` are composed of the base-2 representation of the integer.
+The rows of the `view` contain the base-2 representations of the integer values.
 Pilosa manages the base-2 offset and translation that efficiently packs the integer value within the minimum set of rows.

-For example, the following `SetFieldValue()` queries will result in the data described in the illustration below:
+For example, the following `SetFieldValue()` queries will result in the data described in the diagram below:

 ```
 SetFieldValue(col=1, frame="A", field0=1)